 Lowell Elementary 3rd grade teacher Liane Koester likes to emphasize “bringing the food cycle full circle.”
 That full circle is made manifest in the Lowell School Garden!

-Established in the spring of 2016, the Lowell garden was the result of Lowell PTA vision, with support from Common Threads and funding from Whole Kids Foundation.
+Established in the spring of 2016, the Lowell garden was the result of Lowell PTA vision, with support from Common Threads and funding from diverse grants and donations.
 Lowell Principal Mary Sepler remembers the creation of the garden as “groups [coming] together as a Lowell Family to make it happen.”
 Students and teachers helped build the beds, and Art Docent Amy Gould facilitated the colorful ceramic art, created by students.

 According to Principal Sepler, the Lowell garden has become a “very special and cherished outdoor classroom.”
 About the size of an average classroom, the garden serves 14 different classes and almost 300 students.
 Each class plays a role in growing, maintaining, and harvesting from the space.
 This Fall, Lowell 1st and 2nd graders planted cover crop, 3rd graders planted spinach and examined plant adaptations, 4th graders weeded, and Bridges students harvested tomatoes, while Kindergarteners and 5th graders helped steward compost.